How to Develop Your PPC Strategy

 A successful PPC campaign begins with a strategy.

-You need to know what you want to accomplish.
+You need to know and clearly define what you want to accomplish.

 What is your goal?

-A PPC program can actually consist of many different goals
+A PPC or paid social program can actually consist of many different goals.

-Sometimes your PPC goals will be obvious, but sometimes this will require more consideration.
+Sometimes your PPC goals will be obvious, but sometimes this will require more consideration of all of the options available to your organization.

 The most common PPC goals include: